 "This is an exciting insight into the different ways some of us perceive the world around us.
 The high prevalence of this phenomenon may make it easier for us to study and better understand the underlying mechanisms in the brain behind such synaesthetic effects.
 Our findings allow us to begin to build a picture of the types of people who may have this Visual Ear."

-*News Release by City University London: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (City University London).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.